-An EDP non-AP STA that sets the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE to 1 may indicate a pairwise cipher, establish PTKSA, and derive a temporal key (TK) through Authentication frame exchange with an EDP AP that sets the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE to 1.
+An EDP non-AP STA that sets the (Re)Association Frame Encryption(#1488) Support subfield in the RSNXE to 1 may indicate a pairwise cipher, establish a(#1444) PTKSA, and derive a temporal key (TK) through Authentication frame exchange with an EDP AP that sets the (Re)Association Frame Encryption Support subfield in the RSNXE to 1.(#1488)

-An EDP non-AP STA shall randomize over-the-air MAC address during BSS transition if the BSS transition procedure uses encrypted (Re)Association Request frame to carry the DS MAC Address element.
+An EDP non-AP STA shall randomize over-the-air MAC address during BSS transition if the BSS transition procedure uses an(#1455) encrypted (Re)Association Request frame to carry the DS MAC Address element.

-After a pairwise cipher is indicated by the EDP non-AP STA and a temporal key (TK) is derived during Authentication frame exchange between the EDP non-AP STA and an EDP AP, then the EDP non-AP STA shall encrypt the (Re)Association Request frame transmitted to the EDP AP using the TK and the indicated pairwise cipher in the Authentication frame exchange.
+After a pairwise cipher is indicated by the EDP non-AP STA and a temporal key (TK) is derived during Authentication frame exchange between the EDP non-AP STA and an EDP AP, (#1445)the EDP non-AP STA shall encrypt the (Re)Association Request frame transmitted to the EDP AP using the TK and the pairwise cipher indicated(#1446) in the Authentication frame exchange.

 The EDP non-AP STA shall include the DS MAC Address element in the (Re)Association Request frame to indicate the DS MAC address to be used by the EDP AP for the mapping to the DS.

 The EDP non-AP STA may randomize the DS MAC address.
+To construct a random DS MAC address, the EDP non-AP STA shall select the randomized DS MAC address according to

-The EDP non-AP STA shall use the same DS MAC address during BSS transition.(#Ed)
+IEEE Std 802-2014 and IEEE Std 802c-2017.
+The EDP non-AP STA shall use the same DS MAC address for the duration of its connection across an ESS.(#Ed)(#1462)

-The EDP AP shall decrypt the (Re)Association Request frame received from the EDP non-AP STA using the TK and the indicated pairwise cipher in the Authentication frame exchange.
-If the decryption fails, then the association exchange fails and the EDP AP shall reject the association.
+The EDP AP shall decrypt the (Re)Association Request frame received from the EDP non-AP STA using the TK and the pairwise cipher indicated(#1446) in the Authentication frame exchange.
+If the decryption fails, then the EDP AP shall reject the association(#1463).

-The EDP AP shall encrypt the (Re)Association Response frame transmitted to the EDP non-AP STA in response to the (Re)Association Request frame using the TK and the indicated pairwise cipher in the Authentication frame exchange.
+The EDP AP shall encrypt the (Re)Association Response frame transmitted to the EDP non-AP STA in response to the (Re)Association Request frame using the TK and the pairwise cipher indicated(#1446) in the Authentication frame exchange.

-If FILS authentication and FT protocol are not used, the EDP AP shall include a(#Ed) Key delivery element in the (Re)Association Response frame.
+If the FILS authentication and the(#1455) FT protocol are not used, the EDP AP shall include a(#Ed) Key Delivery(#1447) element in the (Re)Association Response frame.

-If a(#Ed) Key delivery element is included in the (Re)Association Response frame, the EDP AP shall construct the(#Ed) Key Delivery element indicating the current GTK PN in the RSC subfield, with the GTK KDE, with the IGTK KDE if management frame protection is enabled, with the BIGTK KDE if beacon protection is enabled, with WIGTK KDE if WUR frame protection is enabled.
+If a(#Ed) Key Delivery(#1447) element is included in the (Re)Association Response frame, the EDP AP shall construct the(#Ed) Key Delivery element indicating the current GTK PN in the RSC subfield, with the GTK KDE, with the IGTK KDE if management frame protection is enabled, with the BIGTK KDE if beacon protection is enabled, and(#1460) with the(#1448) WIGTK KDE if WUR frame protection is enabled.

-The EDP non-AP STA shall decrypt the (Re)Association Response frame received from the EDP AP using the TK and the indicated pairwise cipher in the Authentication frame exchange.
-If the decryption fails, then the association exchange fails.
+The EDP non-AP STA shall decrypt the (Re)Association Response frame received from the EDP AP using the TK and the pairwise cipher indicated(#1446) in the Authentication frame exchange.
+If the decryption fails, then the EDP AP shall reject the association(#1463).

+If FT protocol is not used and in the (Re)Association Response frame the RSNE fields are not identical to the corresponding RSNE fields in the Beacon and Probe Response frames received from the EDP AP, the EDP non-AP STA shall discard the response.(#1143)

+If FT protocol is not used and the (Re)Association Response frame includes the RSNXE, the EDP non-AP STA shall verify that this element is identifical to the RSNXE included in the Beacon and Probe Response frames received from the EDP AP.
+If those frames did not include the RSNXE or if the RSNXEs are not identical, the EDP non-AP STA shall discard the response.(#1143)